bamboothemes/medica-documentation/user/pages/02.display/02.front-page/04.comfort-for-you/docs.md

 6. Ensure the module is published
 7. Give the module a title
 8. Set the module title to be hidden
+9. In the advanced tab, add a module class suffix of 'largeicons'
-9. Save your new module.
+10. Save your new module.

 #### Markup Used